Welcome to the website for the Bromley Three Faiths Group (B3FG).

 Please scroll down for details of our current and recent programmes, and for our statements made by the Bromley Three Faiths Group in response to the Israel-Palestine crisis.

-Our Spring 2024 programme
+Our Autumn 2024 programme

 Everyone attending our discussion meetings has the opportunity to talk about some aspect of the theme, and we also warmly welcome anyone who wishes simply to sit and listen.
-Please contact us (Bromley3FG@gmail.com) for invitation details for our future Zoom meetings.
+Please contact us (Bromley3FG@gmail.com) for invitation details for our future meetings.

 Contact us